 Weebly is extremely easy to use and features around 40 pre-built themes.
 Squarespace is not quite as intuitive for beginners but offers better support and around 90 designer templates.
-Weebly is a better choice for SEO and offers a free plan (which Squarespace doesn’t).
+Weebly has more additional apps and offers a free plan (which Squarespace doesn’t).

 Overview of Squarespace and Weebly